AliabbasMerchant/AttendanceApp/README.md

 Requirements:
 * Login for admin(s)
 * PWA
-* Only a single register, as it is only for a single app
 * Ability to add users
 * Very easy selection of present students
 * A bit of statistics/analysis